junhyuk-99/cnc-mct-analytics-dashboard/README.md

 Synthetic CNC/MCT manufacturing dashboard demo built with a Spring Boot backend, MongoDB sample dataset, and React frontend.

 This repository is a public, rebuilt demo project.
-It is not a copy of production source code and does not include production data, customer data, real database connections, equipment history, server IP addresses, private credentials, logs, certificates, or private environment values.
+It is not a copy of production source code and does not include production data, customer data, real database connections, production equipment history, server IP addresses, private credentials, logs, certificates, or private environment values.

 All data in this repository is synthetic sample data.